artur-gajewski/blogit/README.md

 Make sure you remember to commit the new migration file as well!

+#API

+If you want to build your own layout and visual look, it is very simple to do so by fetching blog data

 #Vagrant

 If you want to get development environment setup fast, you can use Vagrant to setup development environment for BlogIt